Energy

 Additional Resources

-Furthermore, the university has achieved a 32% MTeCO2 reduction per 1000 gross square feet and a 14% MTeCO2 reduction per weighted campus compared to our 2009 baseline.
-UNCG also achieved a 24% reduction in total energy consumption per square foot, which is a 3% improvement compared to FY21.
-More key statistics, data, and infographics are provided in the appendices of the report.
-More information regarding recent resource conservation projects on campus can be found in the 2022 Strategic Energy Plan reports.
+Furthermore, despite a 26% increase is total gross square footage since 2009, our facilities have become more energy efficient, which has resulted in a 30% MTeCO2 reduction per 1000 gross square feet over that time period.
+More key statistics, data, and infographics from our FY23 report are provided in this webinar published on YouTube.
+More information regarding recent resource conservation projects on campus can be found in the 2023 Strategic Energy Plan report.
 More information regarding the future integration of sustainability initiatives on campus can be found in the 2020 Campus Plan.

 Additional Resources